Black and white headshot of Saint Marys Hospital president Dr. Steve Schneider

 “It was a very disillusioning thing for me to see.
 I had no idea that those capabilities existed in the hearts of neighbors of mine – and it really set my thinking in a very different direction.
 That's pretty much lasted the rest of my life.”

-He would reunite with the family in Cornhusker country – spending the next eight years there, earning his Bachelor’s in Biology, Pre-Med and Doctor of Medicine from the University of Nebraska.
+He would reunite with the family in Cornhusker country – spending the next eight years there while earning his Bachelor’s in Biology, Pre-Med and Doctor of Medicine from the University of Nebraska.

-While as a high schooler he was terrified of getting drafted for the Vietnam War, Schneider ironically wound up in the U.S. Army anyways – a concession for having his medical school tuition paid.
+As a high schooler, he was terrified of getting drafted for the Vietnam War, but Schneider ironically wound up in the U.S. Army anyways – a concession for having his medical school tuition paid.

 At Fort Lewis in Washington state, Steve got trained in Emergency Medicine, which was a new specialty at the time.
 This experience came in handy when he was sent to Fort Benning, Georgia – and he immediately became, at 28 years old, the only person there who knew Emergency Medicine.